-- (4) Amounts represent cash awards paid in March 2020 for performance under the company's annual cash incentive award program for 2019, which were made under PPL's 2016 Short-term Incentive Plan for all NEOs.
+- Amounts represent cash awards paid in March 2021 for performance under the company's annual cash incentive award program for 2020, which were made under PPL's 2016 Short-term Incentive Plan for all NEOs.
 These amounts include amounts the NEOs have elected to defer to the PPL Executive Deferred Compensation Plan or, for Mr. Thompson, to the LG&E and KU Nonqualified Savings Plan.
-The following NEOs deferred cash awards in the amounts indicated: Mr. Spence (\$86,022); Mr. Bergstein (\$129,221); Mr. Sorgi (\$108,977); Mr. Thompson (\$59,115); Ms. Raphael (\$24,483); and Mr. Dudkin (\$21,288).
-These amounts will be included in the "Nonqualified Deferred Compensation in 2020" table as executive contributions in next year's proxy statement if the executive is an NEO for 2020. - (5) This column represents the sum of the changes during 2019 in the actuarial present value of accumulated benefit in the PPL Retirement Plan and PPL Supplemental Executive Retirement Plan, or PPL SERP, for Messrs.
-Spence, Sorgi and Dudkin, and Ms. Raphael, the PPL Retirement Plan and PPL Supplemental Compensation Pension Plan for Mr. Bergstein and the LG&E and KU Retirement Plan and the LG&E and KU Supplemental Executive Retirement Plan for Mr. Thompson.
-No above-market or preferential earnings under the PPL Executive Deferred Compensation Plan, the LG&E and KU Nonqualified Savings Plan or the LG&E Energy Corp.
-Nonqualified Savings Plan were reportable for 2019.
-See "Nonqualified Deferred Compensation in 2019" beginning on page 65 for additional information. - (6) The table below reflects the components of this column for 2019, which include the company's matching contribution for each individual's 401(k) plan contributions under respective savings plans, the company's matching contribution for each individual's contributions under nonqualified deferred compensation plans, or NQDC, and certain perquisites including financial planning and tax preparation services, executive physicals and other personal benefits as noted.
+The following NEOs deferred cash awards in the amounts indicated: Mr. Thompson (\$28,875) and Ms. Raphael (\$14,585).
+These amounts will be included in the "Nonqualified Deferred Compensation in 2020" table as executive contributions in next year's proxy statement if the executive is an NEO for 2021. - This column represents the sum of the changes during 2020 in the actuarial present value of accumulated benefit in the PPL Retirement Plan and PPL Supplemental Executive Retirement Plan, or PPL SERP, for Messrs.
+Spence, Sorgi and Dudkin, and Ms. Raphael, the PPL Retirement Plan and PPL Supplemental Compensation Pension Plan for Mr. Bergstein and the LG&E and KU Pension Plan and the LG&E and KU Supplemental Executive Retirement Plan for Mr. Thompson.
+No abovemarket or preferential earnings under the PPL Executive Deferred Compensation Plan, the LG&E and KU Nonqualified Savings Plan or the LG&E Energy Corp.
+Nonqualified Savings Plan were reportable for 2020.
+See "Nonqualified Deferred Compensation in 2020" beginning on page 63 for additional information. - The table below reflects the components of this column for 2020, which include the company's matching contribution for each individual's 401(k) plan contributions under respective savings plans, the company's matching contribution for each individual's contributions under nonqualified deferred compensation plans, or NQDC.
+Mr. Spence's director compensation after retiring as CEO, and certain perquisites including financial planning and tax preparation services, executive physicals and other personal benefits as noted.

-Name 401(k) Match NQDC Employer Contributions Financial Planning and Tax Preparation Executive Physical Other Total Spence \$ 8,400 \$101,348 \$11,000 \$1,495 \$ 5,980 ^(a) \$128,223 Bergstein 8,400 8,040 11,000 - - 27,440 Sorgi 8,400 32,942 11,000 2,965 11,000 ^(b) 66,307 Thompson 10,877 54,774 2,000 779 - 68,430 Raphael 8,400 28,568 9,000 1,495 5,500 ^(b) 52,963 Dudkin 8,400 595 11,000 3,295 23,290
+Name 401(k) Match NQDC Employer Contributions Financial Planning and Tax Preparation Executive Physical Other Total Sorgi \$8,550 \$53,135 \$11,000 \$ - \$ 21,745 ^(a) \$ 94,430 Spence 3,977 94,465 11,000 266,874 ^(b) 376,316 Bergstein 8,550 23,088 1,000 6,000 38,638 Thompson 7,203 29,484 11,500 48,187 Raphael 8,550 34,841 9,000 10,000 ^(a) 62,391 Dudkin 8,550 639 5,600 1,495 16,284